wp-plugins/events-made-easy/readme.txt

 == Changelog ==

+= 1.5.6 =
+* Bugfix: the unique number for payments should be calculated based on the payment ID, not the booking ID anymore.
+* Bugfix: small html correction in EME admin interface, tab Payments

 = 1.5.5 =
 * Bugfix: featured image for locations wasn't working anymore
 * Bugfix: show the map when editing an existing event with a known location